CarlijnQuik/My-Books-App/README.md

 ### Problem set 6 of the Minor Programming at the University of Amsterdam

-- Name: Carlijn Quik
+- Copyright © 2017 by Carlijn Quik.
-- Student Number: 11334231
 - Description: In this app you can search for books and create a list of books to read.
 - Database and authentication: FireBase.